COP28 Presidency rings in new era of climate finance on second day of UN General Assembly

 PHOTO

-- COP28 Presidency attending United Nations General Assembly in New York this week to advance its Action Agenda and consult with world leaders on delivering transformational change at climate summit in UAE.

-- COP28 President-Designate joined by wider Presidency team to advance agenda across technology, private sector involvement, and nature-based solutions.

-New York: COP28 President-Designate, Dr. Sultan Al Jaber, today rang the famous opening bell at the New York Stock Exchange to help raise awareness of climate finance in the US business community, as he began a program of activities on the second day of the United Nations General Assembly.
+Dr. Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology and COP28 President-Designate, rang the famous opening bell at the New York Stock Exchange to help raise awareness of climate finance in the US business community, as he began a programme of activities on the second day of the United Nations General Assembly (UNGA).

 This week, the COP28 Presidency is attending the 78th session of the General Assembly, and New York Climate Week, to advance its Action Agenda and consult with world leaders from politics, business and other sectors on how to deliver progress at COP28, being held in the UAE at the end of this year.